bashup/jqmd/README.md

 Running `jqmd some-document.md args...` will read and interpret triple-quoted code blocks from `some-document.md`, according to the language listed on the block:

 * `shell` -- interpreted as bash code, executed immediately.
 Shell blocks can invoke various jqmd functions as described later in this document.
-They can also `INCLUDE` other files, such as other markdown files, `.env` files, `.jq` files, `.yml` or `.json` files -- see the docs for the `INCLUDE` function near the end of this document.)
 * `jq` -- jq code, which is added to a jq filter pipeline for execution at the end of the file, or to be run explicitly with the `RUN_JQ` function.
 * `yaml`, `json` -- constant data, which is added to the jq filter pipeline as `jqmd_data(data)`; the effect of this depends on your definition of a `jqmd_data`  function as of the current point in the filter pipeline.
 (Note: yaml data can only be processed if the system `python` interpreter has PyYAML installed; otherwise an error will occur.)

-(As with `mdsh`, you can extend the above list by defining appropriate hook functions; see the section below on "Supporting Additional Languages" for more info.)
+(As with `mdsh`, you can extend the above list by defining appropriate hook functions in `mdsh` blocks; see the section below on "Supporting Additional Languages" for more info.)

 Once all blocks have been executed or added to the filter pipeline, jq is run on standard input with the built-up filter pipeline, if any.
 (If the filtering pipeline is empty, jq is not run.)
 Filter pipeline elements are automatically separated with `|`,  so you should not include a `|` at the beginning or end of your `jq` blocks or `FILTER` code.